sornpat/build-and-learn-project/README.md

 This project aims to **enhance customer experience** by providing **tailored recommendations** based on data-driven insights.

 ## 🛠️ Technologies Used
-- Python (Pandas, NumPy, Scikit-learn)
+- Python (Pandas, NumPy, Matplotlib)
 - Google BigQuery

 ## 🔗 Connect